andreabenetton/SkypeStatusChanger/README.md

 The ftp connection data (host, username, password) should be set in app.config file.

 The running skype account will be autodetect by the application.
-It will look for a subfolder (specified in app.config) and in that folder should be present [-1, ...
+It will look for a subfolder (specified in app.config) and then in a subfolder that mathc the skype username.
+In that folder should be present [-1, ...
 7].png files rapresenting the corresponding status.
+The software will set the current status as current.png via renaming numbered images.
 A sample of these file are present in /image subdirectory of the project.
 If you wish to customize:

         Unknown = -1,
         Offline = 0,